Medically reviewed by Drugs.com. Last updated on Oct 5, 2021.

 Astigmatism may occur in combination with other refractive errors, which include:

-This simplified illustration of the eye shows the elements most involved in astigmatism: the cornea, lens and retina.
+This simplified illustration of the eye shows the elements most involved in astigmatism: the cornea and the lens.

-Astigmatism is a type of refractive error caused when either your cornea or lens have mismatched curves.
-This makes your vision blurry.
+Astigmatism is a type of refractive error caused when either the cornea or the lens has mismatched curves.
+This makes vision blurry because there are two image points.

 The goal of treating astigmatism is to improve vision clarity and eye comfort.
 Treatments are corrective lenses or refractive surgery.